apollographql/apollo-link-rest/docs/rest.md

 An `@rest(…)` directive takes two required and several optional arguments:

 * `type: string`: The GraphQL type this will return
 * `path: string`: uri-path to the REST API.
 This could be a path or a full url.
 If a path, the endpoint given on link creation or from the context is concatenated with it to produce a full `URI`.
+See also: `pathBuilder
 * _optional_ `method?: "GET" | "PUT" | "POST" | "DELETE"`: the HTTP method to send the request via (i.e GET, PUT, POST)
 * _optional_ `endpoint?: string` key to use when looking up the endpoint in the (optional) `endpoints` table if provided to RestLink at creation time.
+* _optional_ `pathBuilder?: /function/`: If provided, this function gets to control what path is produced for this request.
 * _optional_ `bodyKey?: string = "input"`: This is the name of the `variable` to use when looking to build a REST request-body for a `PUT` or `POST` request.
 It defaults to `input` if not supplied.
 * _optional_ `bodyBuilder?: /function/`: If provided, this is the name a `function` that you provided to `variables`, that is called when a request-body needs to be built.
 This lets you combine arguments or encode the body in some format other than JSON.
 * _optional_ `bodySerializer?: /string | function/`: string key to look up a function in `bodySerializers` or a custom serialization function for the body/headers of this request before it is passed ot the fetch call.
 Defaults to `JSON.stringify` and setting `Content-Type: application-json`.